Wolkabout/WolkConnect-C/doc/templates/WolkConnect-Functional-Documentation.md

 </a>
 Configuration is the dynamical modification of the device properties from WolkAbout IoT Platform with the goal to change device behavior, eg. measurement heartbeat, sensors delivery reduction, enabling/disabling device interfaces, increase/decrease device logging level.

 Configuration requires the same way of handling messages as actuation.
 When a configuration command is issued from WolkAbout IoT Platform, it will be passed to the configuration handler that will attempt to execute the command.
-Then the configuration status provider will report back to WolkAbout IoT Platform with the current values and states of the configuration parameters, with the addition that configuration parameters are always sent as a whole, even when only one value changes.
+Then the configuration status provider will report back to WolkAbout IoT Platform with the current values of the configuration parameters, with the addition that configuration parameters are always sent as a whole, even when only one value changes.

 <a name="dfu">
 > **Device Software/Firmware Update**